What is the average retirement income in the UK?

 These tables suggest possible lifestyles which could be achieved at different levels of income in retirement.
 Although this is an attempt to address the average retirement income through real world examples of expenditure, the truth is that retirement income is subjective and truly depends on the individual’s circumstances and desires.

 The individual nature of retirement income is incredibly prevalent, with the heightened cost of living and uncertainty within investment markets.
 All in society are experiencing a squeeze on their standard of living as a result of the current situation, and this is particularly impactful for those approaching or at retirement.
 Those who are used to living a ‘comfortable’ retirement may now be in a position which is more aligned to a ‘moderate’ retirement.
-These figures have increased dramatically since last year and emphasise the need to think ahead to the type of retirement you want and start engaging in planning early on.
+These figures have increased dramatically since last year ranging from a 12.5% to 15.5% increase for a single person and 8.3% to 12.5% for couples, which emphasises the need to think ahead to the type of retirement you want and start engaging in planning early on.

 What is the average retirement income for a single person?

-As has been brought to life in the above tables, the average retirement income varies from a minimum income of £12,800 a year to £37,300 a year for a comfortable retirement.
+As shown in the table above, the average retirement income varies from a minimum income of £14,400 a year to £43,100 a year for a comfortable retirement.
 Again these figures are simply estimates and examples of what you could expect as a lifestyle with the corresponding retirement income figure.

 What is the average income for a retired couple?